 TAG will provide a gift card to you for each individual you recommend who completes a 40-hour assignment.Click here to submit a new TAG Associate Referral now.

-To qualify, you must currently be on an assignment with TAG.
+To qualify, you must currently be on an assignment with TAG OR within 14 days of your last assignment's completion date, and in good standing with TAG.

 TAG would like to reward you for referring new business clients to us.
 We will provide you with a gift certificate for each business client you recommend once their initial order is completed.Click here to submit a new TAG Business Client Referral now.